noaione/yuusha-shoukan-ln/sources/v03/chapter4.md

 [Ah, no, I'm not joining this year.
 I'm just here to pick her up.]

-[I was actually going to join the guard force ...
-But he insisted that I join for some reason, so I'm joining the harvest competition.
+[I was actually going to join the guard force ...But he insisted that I join for some reason, so I'm joining the harvest competition.
 I'm just heading back for lunch.]

 [Well, that should be obvious.
 It wouldn't be much fun without you joining this festival, as you're “last year's winner”.]